 Worse yet, some ransomware will also threaten to expose your data if you refuse to pay.
 As a result, you could lose valuable information, compromise user data and lose your hard-won reputation in the process.
 And even if you pay a ransom, there’s no guarantee that you’ll recover your data.

-Alternatively, paying the ransom will fund even more ransomware attacks, leaving businesses unsure of where to turn.
+Alternatively, paying the ransom will fund even more examples of ransomware attacks, leaving businesses unsure of where to turn.

 Attackers are now going after critical infrastructure in healthcare, food supply, and energy.
 This is why it’s important for all businesses to understand the implications of ransomware attacks as we dive headfirst into 2022.